hasadna/open-bus/ROADMAP.md

 -   How to handle changes over time -
 	-   Try to build an incremental database we can query?
 	-   Or, work directrly with GTFS files, use them for stats every day, and when we need something historical we’ll just go over the files one by one.
--   Meta-QoS - How good / bad is SIRI?
 -   Fuse with complaint data.
 -   Questions
 	-   What to do with out of schedule trips?
 ### Accessibility Score
 *Show how accessible are different locations and resources by public transportation?*
--   This requires actual arrival times too
+-   Phase 1 - GTFS only
+-   Phase 2 - Actual arrival times, depends on Real Delay progress
 -   Between Locations -
 	-   Choose meaningful locations
 	-   How to set the borders and granularity?
 (GIS data…)